-Primarily, we use the Environmental Compliance History Online (ECHO) enforcement database.
-The ECHO database provides plant industry and county, enforcement actions, measures that we use to determine investment, and compliance, regular violator, and HPV status.
-We infer that a plant has invested if the ECHO data indicate either an environmental issue resolution code or the issuance of a Prevention of Significant Deterioration (PSD) permit.
-Our measure of investment is imperfect in that it only captures large (likely capital) investments rather than smaller investments in improving plant processes that may also reduce pollution.
+Primarily, we use the Environmental Compliance History Online (ECHO) enforcement database.11 The ECHO database provides plant industry and county, enforcement actions, measures that we use to determine investment, and compliance, regular violator, and HPV status.
+We infer that a plant has invested if the ECHO data indicate either an environmental issue resolution code or the issuance of a Prevention of Significant Deterioration (PSD) permit.12 Our measure of investment is imperfect in that it only captures large (likely capital) investments rather than smaller investments in improving plant processes that may also reduce pollution.
 To our knowledge, there is no comprehensive national database that contains these types of smaller process investments.
-We also collected data from the Texas Commission on Environmental Quality (TCEQ) on all changes in pollution abatement devices at major air polluters in Texas during our time frame.
-These data confirm that our measure of investment matches well with observed changes in abatement technology.
+We also collected data from the Texas Commission on Environmental Quality (TCEQ) on all changes in pollution abatement devices at major air polluters in Texas during our time frame (Texas Commission on Environmental Quality, 2018) and created a cross-walk from the TCEQ data to the ECHO data (Blundell et al., 2020).
+The TCEQ data confirm that our measure of investment matches well with observed changes in abatement technology.